ARifleman/arifleman.github.io/index.md

 > ### _Motorball ([Teaser](https://playmotorball.com/))_ 2020
 >  Developed alongside _Golf Blitz_, _Motorball_ is using a similar tech stack, with a networked realtime 2D physics simulation and a GameSparks backend.
+My responsibilities included programming most of the gameplay mechanics, tuning the box2d physics, and much of the menu UI.

 > ### _King Chomp ([Google Play](https://play.google.com/store/apps/details?id=com.noodlecake.elemelee))_ 2017
 >   This was a proof-of-concept / stress-test project used to test Noodlecake's internally developed netcode framework in a live setting.
 It is a free to play four-player realtime multiplayer game.